stunt101harm/stunt101harm/README.md

 ### Hi there, I'm Harm 👋

-## I'm a University Student interested in CS!!
+## I'm a Finance and Computer Science Student!

 - 🔭 I am currently working on projects built on the Solana ecosystem
 - 🌱 I’m currently learning everything 🤣